chenxiao2/mockbank/README.md

   - run the docker container using the built image `docker run -p 18080:8080 -d <namespace>/<imagename>`
   - then the server will download runtime dependencies and start, wait for about one minutes and use `docker logs <container>` to check the status of the server.

+## JAX-RS 2.0
+  - This service is written in JAX-RS 2.0

+## Guice integration
+  - This service is using Guice for DI and integrated Guice with JAX-RS 2.0.

 ## to generate a RSA key pair used for encryption and decryption
 ```bash